 When radical right groups rally, it is essential that we recognise who is beneath the American flags that they carry, what ideologies they hold, and why they carry the American flag.
 None of these groups changed their politics when they changed their flags.
 Instead, they are using the American flag to try to shift the ‘Overton window’—altering what is perceived to be acceptable from radical to mainstream, and from mainstream to state-sanctioned.
 For the last two years, the radical right has used the American flag as part of the aesthetics of their street campaigns in order to render their ideologies more palatable to onlookers and to make their opponents seem anti-American, and shows every sign of continuing to do so.
 They are waging a war of optics, using the American flag as their weapon of choice.

-Ms Bethan Johnson is an Early Career Researcher Fellow at CARR, and a Doctoral candidate at the Department of History at the University of Cambridge.
-Ms Johnson specialises in violent nationalism, ethnic nationalism and separatism.
+Ms Bethan Johnson is a Doctoral Fellow at CARR, and a Doctoral candidate in the Department of History at the University of Cambridge.
 See her profile here.

 © Bethan Johnson.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).